 Partnership for E-Learning on Peace Operations

 It is the purpose of PELP to serve as a forum wherein key nations invested in the delivery of e-learning on peace operations may provide input and share ideas on how e-learning should best be provided to the peace operations community.
-PELP is an informal partnership which will provide recommendations on behalf of this community.

 The member states who have invested in the delivery of e-learning have formed PELP with a mandate to ensure the needs of the community are met with e-learning that is standard, common, reflects UN policy and documents, and is provided universally free and as a gratis contribution to all.